webian/bootstrap_dummy/Readme.rst

 	# Manual steps
-	-> configure a Virtual Host and DNS entries (e.g editing /etc/hosts file) -> go to http://example.com and run the 1,2,3 wizard
+	-> configure a Virtual Host and DNS entries (e.g editing /etc/hosts file) -> open in the browser http://example.com and run the 1,2,3 wizard

 Notice the ``htdocs`` folder located at the root of the direction is not mandatory.
 It just matches our hosting convention.
 If you want to get rid of it, rename the file structure to your convenient before the step "configure a Virtual Host"